Engee documentation

 Details

-The number of bits used to quantise the phase shift component of the beamformer or control vector weighting coefficients.
+The number of bits used to quantize the phase shift component of the beamformer or control vector weights.
 Specify the number of bits as a non-negative integer.
-A value equal to zero means that quantisation is not performed.
+A value of zero means that quantization is not performed.

 Default value